ibm-cloud-docs/CDN/https-faq.md

 {: #how-long-does-it-take-to-delete-a-cdn-with-a-dv-san-certificate}
 {:faq}

-Deleting your CDN requires that your domain be removed from the certificate on all of the edge servers.
+Deleting your CDN requires that your domain be removed from the certificate on all of the Edge servers.
 This process can take up to 8 hours to complete.

 ## Is there any additional cost associated with using a DV SAN certificate for my CDN?
 {: #is-there-any-additional-cost-associated-with-using-a-dv-san-certificate-for-my-cdn}